Coastal Dredging and Beneficial Use of Dredged Material

 Overviews - Coastal Dredging and Beneficial Use of Dredged Material

-The USACE Philadelphia District maintains the 117-mile long New Jersey Intracoastal Waterway and multiple coastal inlets in New Jersey and Delaware.
+The USACE Philadelphia District maintains 500 miles of navigation channels across five states, including the 117-mile long New Jersey Intracoastal Waterway and multiple coastal inlets in New Jersey and Delaware.
 These waterways are periodically dredged to provide for safe maritime navigation.
 When the dredged material is clean, USACE looks for opportunities to use the material beneficially.
 Examples include restoring degraded marsh and creating islands, which can provide critical habitat for wildlife and enhance coastal resiliency.

 These practices have occurred historically, but the concepts have gained increasing attention and focus in the years since Hurricane Sandy in 2012.
 The USACE Philadelphia District is engaged in beneficially using dredged material in several ways: